Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/vms_migrate_overview/vms_migrate_fr_241.md

 1. In the trkapi.cfg file, select the parameters you want to import in {{< TransferCFT/PrimaryTransferCFTversionlong >}}.

-1. Create a script file, for example:`  trkapi- import.com`
+1. Create a script file, for example:`  trkapi-import.com`

 1. For each parameter you select, add a UCONF command line to your new script file using the format:
     ```